DataDog/documentation/content/en/profiler/enabling/go.md

 The Datadog Profiler requires Go 1.12+.

-For Code Hotspots and Endpoints profiling, use Go version 1.18 or greater and `dd-trace-go` version 1.37.0 or greater.
+For Code Hotspots and Endpoint Profiling profiling, use Go version 1.18+ and `dd-trace-go` version 1.37.0+.

 Continuous Profiler is not supported on serverless platforms, such as AWS Lambda.